DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### **Mitigate Disposable Emails on SignUps**

-To prevent users from signing up with known disposable emails, Cloudflare’s Disposable Email Check can easily check this behavior and the customer can decide what to do with this: block, challenge, log, rate limit, or even [add a request header](https://developers.cloudflare.com/rules/transform/request-header-modification/) for the origin server.
+To prevent users from signing up with known disposable emails, Cloudflare's Disposable Email Check can easily check this behavior and the customer can decide what to do with this: block, challenge, log, rate limit, or even [add a request header](https://developers.cloudflare.com/rules/transform/request-header-modification/) for the origin server.

 ![mitigate-disposable-emails-on-signups](img/mitigate-disposable-emails-on-signups.png)